oaubert/mediafragment-prototype/README.md

   a good starting point for this.

 - find a way to specify timing information.
-SVG animation uses keypoints.
-We could extend the trajectory path definition with timing information, but we would then lose our ability to use the embedded SVG libs for interpreting them.
+SVG animation uses keypoints, but in XML syntax.
+We could extend the trajectory path definition with timing information, but we would then to split the path into multiple segments before interpolating them.